lichen-community-systems/Flocking/README.md

 -------------

 Flocking is currently tested on the latest versions of Firefox, Chrome, Safari, and Microsoft Edge on Mac, Windows, Linux, iOS, and Android.

-Node.js 6.x is also supported.
+Node.js 8.x is also supported, but support for Node.js may be removed in future releases.

 License